Grants to Other Institutions

 - Day in Persian Art: guided tours in the Departments of Near Eastern Antiquities and Islamic Art in celebration of Noruz

-- Qajar Art in French museums project and fellowship for Dominique Misigaro
+- Qajar Art in French museums project and fellowship to Dominique Misigaro

 - 3D reconstitution and interactive presentation of the Palace of Darius the Great at Susa

-- ISLAMETAL research project on Iranian metalwares and postdoctoral fellowship for Dr. Vana Orfanou
+- ISLAMETAL research project on Iranian metalwares and postdoctoral fellowship to Dr. Vana Orfanou

 - Publication and re-editing of the Proto-Elamite tablets